-Setting converstion rate, time on site, and/or net promotion scores as KPIs give financial and other business goal value to the web performance efforts, and get help boost buy in, with metrics to prove the efforts worth.
+Setting conversion rate, time on site, and/or net promotion scores as KPIs give financial and other business goal value to the web performance efforts, and get help boost buy-in, with metrics to prove the efforts worth.

 Business performance (in revenue, operations, etc.) is directly related to how to web performance. (source needed).